crazzfeng/sendcloud-docs/docs/Analysis/data.md

 Understanding why emails fail helps you maintain a clean mailing list and improve deliverability:

-* **Blacklist** : the email address is in the Aurora SendCloud blacklist and will not be sent.
+* **Blacklist**: The email address is in the Aurora SendCloud blacklist and will not be sent.
-* **Unsubscribe** : once a user clicks the unsubscribe link, he will enter the unsubscribe list, and sendcloud will not deliver such e-mail addresses
+* **Unsubscribe**: Once a user clicks the unsubscribe link, they will enter the unsubscribe list, and SendCloud will not deliver emails to such addresses.
-* **Server Error** : temporary or permanent connection of sendcloud sending pool cannot access MX service of receiving domain
+* **Server Error**: Temporary or permanent connection issues prevent SendCloud's sending pool from accessing the MX service of the receiving domain.
-* **Format Error** : Aurora SendCloud or MP determines that the email address format is illegal
+* **Format Error**: Aurora SendCloud or the Mail Provider (MP) determines that the email address format is invalid.
-* **Not Exist** : MP returns to inform this email address does not exist
+* **Not Exist**: The MP returns notification that this email address does not exist.
-* **Junk Mail** : MP returns to inform that the sending behavior or content of this email is determined as spam
+* **Junk Mail**: The MP returns notification that the sending behavior or content of this email is determined to be spam.
-* **Rejected** : MP returns to inform the sender that the email was rejected abnormally or because of recipient settings
+* **Rejected**: The MP returns notification that the email was rejected abnormally or due to recipient settings.
-* **Others** : other reasons.
-You can see the detail log by clicking the record.
+* **Others**: Other reasons.
+You can see detailed logs by clicking the record.

 <br />

-#### What is Aurora SendCloud blacklist
+#### What is the Aurora SendCloud Blacklist?

-If the type of invalid mail is "in the blacklist", it is because the address is in "Complaint List", "Block List" or "Bounce List".
-If you insist on sending a letter to an address, you can delete the address in the corresponding "Complaint" / "Block" / "Bounce" or set no interception.
+If an invalid email type shows "in the blacklist," it means the address is in the "Complaint List," "Block List," or "Bounce List."
+If you need to send an email to such an address, you can delete the address from the corresponding "Complaint," "Block," or "Bounce" list, or configure it to bypass interception.

 ### Soft Bounce Categories

-Understanding why emails fail helps you maintain a clean mailing list and improve deliverability:
+Understanding soft bounces helps you maintain email deliverability and troubleshoot temporary issues:

-* Sever Error : MP internal service cannot be delivered
+* **Server Error**: MP internal service cannot complete delivery.
-* IP rejection : MP returns to inform that the email sending is rejected due to IP or domain name related reasons
+* **IP Rejection**: MP returns notification that email sending is rejected due to IP or domain-related reasons.
-* Not Exist : MP returns to inform this email address does not exist
+* **Not Exist**: MP returns notification that this email address does not exist.
-* Spam Rejected : MP returns to inform that the sending behavior or content of this email is determined as spam
+* **Spam Rejected**: MP returns notification that the sending behavior or content of this email is determined to be spam.
-* Rejected : MP returns to inform the sender that the email was rejected abnormally or because of recipient settings
+* **Rejected**: MP returns notification that the email was rejected abnormally or due to recipient settings.
-* Others : other reasons
+* **Others**: Other reasons.

 <br />

 ## Open and Click Records

-Records with all the information that you need.
+Complete records with all the information you need.

 <Callout icon="📘" theme="info">
-  Open or Click event only can be recorded after you have opened the tracking switch.
+  Open or Click events can only be recorded after you have enabled the tracking switch.
 </Callout>

-* Event: Open or Click
+* **Event**: Open or Click
-* API_USER: The API_USER that you used to send the email.
+* **API_USER**: The API_USER that you used to send the email
-* Recipient: The address that you send your email to.
+* **Recipient**: The address to which you sent your email
-* Request Time: The time that you successfully requested Aurora SendCloud to send the email.
+* **Request Time**: The time you successfully requested Aurora SendCloud to send the email
-* Trigger Time: The time that the recipient open the email or click the link in the email.
+* **Trigger Time**: The time the recipient opened the email or clicked a link in the email
-* IP:  The IP address that the recipient open or click the email
+* **IP**: The IP address from which the recipient opened or clicked the email
-* Device:  When the email was been opened or clicked ,we recorded the system,brand,browser of the device.
+* **Device**: When the email was opened or clicked, we recorded the system, brand, and browser of the device
-* Link: Only click event has the link information.
+* **Link**: Only click events include link information

 <br />